SuperOfficeDocs/superoffice-docs/docs/service/attachments/location.md

 ## Splitting attachment locations

-This is a more complex procedure and we do not offer any GUI for this but must be performed in SQL by adding a new row into attachment\_location.
+This is a more complex procedure and we do not offer any GUI for this but must be performed in SQL by adding a new row into `attachment_location`.

 NB: If you need to move attachments from one location to another this is even more complex as it would also require you to update attachment table etc. Do not recommend doing this without consultant.